hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Wrote a small JavaScript code to count the number of events on the page of Event Reference at developer.Mozila.
 Finished project 5 i.e Personal Porfolio site and claimed my Responsive Web Design Certificate from freeCodeCamp.
 Got a little bit help from the tutorial videos of Florin Pop.
 I completed these projects just for the sake of completing them but now I hope that I will do them properly in the future with completeness.
 I learned a lot of stuff doing these projects and also from the lessons at freeCodeCamp.
 Also, I completed the notorious Pset4 of Harvard's CS50x and the best thing is that I did it completely myself.
 I will do 100Days100Projects when I am done learning the basic stuff.
 In Shaa Allah!
 Adios!
 [Link to my Personal Porfolio Page](https://codepen.io/hassansuhaib/pen/MWwPdGz "Personal Portfolio")

+### Day 43: March 26, 2020.

+**Today's Progress:** Colt taught how to make a color guessing game on Udemy.
+Now I am trying to imitate that game but I am not going to look at Colt's code and gonna do it totally myself to polish my skills in JavaScript.
+Had a very busy schedule today so I managed to write only a little amount of code but tomorrow I hope to complete that project!